phillipdavidstearns/noscript/NORESOURCES/NOACCESS.md

 192.168.42.1	localnet
 ```

 The name can be anything we want and you can change this in the future.
+For now, we simply want a user-friendly name, `localnet` to take the place of something like `192.168.42.1`.

 ## Configure Tools: